ABOUT & WHY US

 Sue is the General Manager of TPPG.
 Her responsibility is to oversee project delivery and customer engagement.

-With vast experience in the Not-For-Profit and member-based organisation space, where she has built her career in senior executive roles, Sue brings a heightened sense of customer empathy as well as deep industry understanding to the team.
+With vast experience in the Not-For-Profit and member-based association space, where she has built her career in senior management roles, Sue brings a heightened sense of customer empathy and organisation, as well as deep industry understanding to the team.

 Matt Paff GAICD